grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/03 Metrics.md

 To review the complete list browser metrics, refer to the section in the [Metrics reference](/using-k6/metrics/reference#browser).

 Google introduced these metrics to provided unified signals to assess user experience on the web.
-The vitals are composed ofthree important metrics to help user experience when using your web application.
+The vitals are composed of three important metrics to help user experience when using your web application.

 - Loading performance
 - Interactivity